Camp Harmony (New Year’s camp)

 Camp Harmony – SFFMC’s New Years Camp

 We’re a homemade camp, and we put it on for each other.
 It’s a wonderful, supportive environment for trying out new things.
 Here it’s easy to take the first steps at teaching, whether calling a first dance, teaching a beginning instrument class, or leading a song for the first time.
-Some folks have found the inspiration to write a song or tune at camp, and the evening concert has debuted some keepers.

 You never know what will happen, it all depends on who shows up.
 Will it be you?